Now some fresh pickings from the Political Grapevine:

 Pledge for Programs

-Travis County, Texas, district attorney Ronnie Earle, who insists his investigation into a group founded by House Majority Leader Tom DeLay is not political, has dropped felony charges against several corporations indicted in the probe — in exchange for helping one of his pet causes.
+Travis County, Texas, district attorney Ronnie Earle (search), who insists his investigation into a group founded by House Majority Leader Tom DeLay (search) is not political, has dropped felony charges against several corporations indicted in the probe — in exchange for helping one of his pet causes.

 In September a grand jury in Travis County charged eight corporations with making illegal contributions.
 But, according to the National Review's Byron York, Earle then agreed to dismiss charges against four of them after they pledged to contribute as much as $100,000 to the University of Texas' School of Public Affairs, where the money would fund programs on corporate influence in American democracy.